Self-Monitoring, Analysis and Reporting Technology: ATA S.M.A.R.T. attributes

+If one or more attributes have the "prefailure" flag, and the "current value" of such prefailure attribute is smaller than or equal to its "threshold value" (unless the "threshold value" is 0), that will be reported as a "drive failure".
+In addition, a utility software can send SMART RETURN STATUS command to the ATA drive, it may report three status: "drive OK", "drive warning" or "drive failure".

 Manufacturers that have implemented at least one S.M.A.R.T. attribute in various products include Samsung, Seagate, IBM (Hitachi), Fujitsu, Maxtor, Toshiba, Intel, sTec, Inc., Western Digital and ExcelStor Technology.

 Known ATA S.M.A.R.T. attributes

 The following chart lists some S.M.A.R.T. attributes and the typical meaning of their raw values.
 Normalized values are usually mapped so that higher values are better (exceptions include drive temperature, number of head load/unload cycles), but higher raw attribute values may be better or worse depending on the attribute and manufacturer.
 For example, the "Reallocated Sectors Count" attribute's normalized value decreases as the count of reallocated sectors increases.
 In this case, the attribute's raw value will often indicate the actual count of sectors that were reallocated, although vendors are in no way required to adhere to this convention.

 As manufacturers do not necessarily agree on precise attribute definitions and measurement units, the following list of attributes is a general guide only.

 Drives do not support all attribute codes (sometimes abbreviated as "ID", for "identifier", in tables).
 Some codes are specific to particular drive types (magnetic platter, flash, SSD).
 Drives may use different codes for the same parameter, e.g., see codes 193 and 225.